 Here we listed some tips to reduce website load time

 I will explain some tips by which you can reduce website/page load time.

 Choose a well design template which has less usage of Java script and other scripts, lesser usage of images in designing the template.
 Before using a template for website/blog you just test the templates loading time by applying it on a demo blog.

 For reducing blog post load time you can try for best CDN service provider – MaxCDN.

 2. Do not show too many posts on your homepage

 You should use 7 to 10 posts on you blog homepage, if you use more than that it will increase the blog load time.
 Another advantage of using fewer posts on the homepage is you can reduce your bounce rate too.

 3. Remove Unwanted Plugins:

-WordPress users have an advantage over blogger blogs due to the fact there are many WordPress plugins which help them do any things they can never imagine doing on blogger, But sometimes advantages can be the reason of one’s undoing.
+WordPress users have an advantage over blogger blogs due to the fact there are many WordPress plugins that help them do any things they can never imagine doing on blogger, But sometimes advantages can be the reason for one’s undoing.